Here's the fastest way to find your lost or stolen iPhone -- even if it's turned off

 Apple's iOS 15 update brings a big improvement to Find My that makes it possible to locate your lost iPhone even when the device has been turned off or the battery has died.
 This feature works automatically so long as you have the Find My network enabled on your iPhone.
 That means your iPhone's location will remain visible in Find My on your other devices and to people in your Family Sharing group regardless of whether the phone is powered on.

-In case you forgot, here's a refresher on how to turn on the Find My network.
-Open the Settings menu on your iPhone and tap the box with your name and photo.
+Here's a refresher on how to turn on the Find My network: Open the Settings menu on your iPhone and tap the box with your name and photo.
 Then, press Find My and choose Find My iPhone.
 From there, make sure the option for Find My network is toggled on.

 Whatever you do, don't confront a thief